 Idea

 Using men’s clinical data in a smarter way is a key part of our Research Strategy.
 We want to make rapid change for men, by finding new answers from existing data.
-Professor Jayne Tierney and her team do an in-depth analysis of results and data from multiple completed trials.
+Professor Jayne Tierney and her team carried out an in-depth analysis of results and data from multiple completed trials.
 This is called a meta-analysis, and helps identify which groups of men will benefit from treatments such as the chemotherapy docetaxel or the anti-androgen abiraterone.

 Impact Research